PatrickKvartsaniy/ciklum-test/README.md

 ## Tests

 As you can see, I made advanced tasks.
 Unfortunately, after this I found that I don't know how to write tests for gRPC and I have no more extra time.
 But you can be sure product works right, I've been testing it.

+## Usage

+1. Follow "localhost:5005" in your browser.
+2. Choose file and click button
+3. Here it is:)
+4. Open postgres client  by command $psql -h localhost -p 5050 -U patrick ciklum
+5. Select all rows from "customers" table.